Thousands in Madrid back no-confidence vote against PM Rajoy

 "The people are not afraid.
 They are telling the corrupted to 'get lost, we want a Spain of the 21st century," Iglesias said.
 "This country is better than its parliament and we are showing the way to the future."

-Rajoy has been dragged into the most damaging of corruption cases involving the Popular Party, an alleged kickbacks-for-contracts scheme to finance party activities.
+Rajoy has been dragged into the most damaging of the corruption cases involving the Popular Party, an alleged kickbacks-for-contracts scheme to finance party activities.
 Spain's National Court has called Rajoy as a witness in the case.
 Like his party, Rajoy has denied any wrongdoing.
-He has asked to appear for the court hearing via video conference in July.

-On Monday, Podemos will present a motion to hold a separate no-confidence vote against Madrid's regional leader, Cristina Cifuentes, for another corruption investigation involving the Popular Party.
+On Monday, Podemos will present a motion for a separate no-confidence vote against Madrid's regional leader, Cristina Cifuentes, for another corruption investigation involving the Popular Party.

-Podemos was founded in 2014, partly channeling the "Indignados" protest movement of 2011 that protested the impact of Spain's financial woes during the European financial crisis.

 Comments